Kashimareiko/sysadmin-tools/README.md

 # sysadmin-tools
 Bunch of different tools for information gathering and common fault fixes.
+Ranges from:
+- PowerShell scripts
+- Batch scripts
-Ranges from PowerShell scripts, batch scripts and scripts for BadUSBs/Rubber Duckys. (for sysadmin purposes).
+- Scripts for BadUSBs/Rubber Duckys. (for sysadmin purposes).